Michiel-VL/GCSPET.jl/README.md

 ```

 ### Solution files
-GCSPET solution files carry the extension `.sched` and have the following format (comments not present in file): after a repetition of all of the instance data, the movements and execution of jobs through time are given for each crane.
-After the id is given, three vectors containing respectively the positional, temporal and job-ids are given.
+GCSPET solution files carry the extension `.sched` and have the following format (comments not present in file):
+- repetition of all of the instance data (note: a line including the ids is added, to allow out-of-order data)
+- crane trajectories for each crane, each consisting of sequences for:
+    * id
+    * position along the x-axis (non-crossing axis)
+    * timestamp
+    * job-ids (-1  = no job)

 ```
 42